istio/istio.io/content/en/docs/ops/diagnostic-tools/multicluster/index.md

 Hello version: v2, instance: helloworld-v2-54df5f84b-z28p5
 {{< /text >}}

-If successful, there should responses only from `helloworld-v2`.
+If successful, there should be responses only from `helloworld-v2`.
 Repeat the steps, but send traffic from `cluster2` to `cluster1`.

 If this succeeds, you can rule out connectivity issues.
 If it does not, the cause of the problem may lie outside your